 The show’s title riffs on the Flat Earth Society - a conspiracy theory group that believes the world exists on a giant, flat plane.
 The theory has regained traction in recent years thanks to exposure on YouTube and Twitter.
 Reflecting this moment in which truth and reality seem increasingly malleable, and erroneous ideas and misleading images flourish online, the exhibition offers deceptively simple yet seductive works that intelligently engage trompe l’oeil, conflate 2- and 3- dimensions, confuse the handmade and digital, and blur what is on- or off-line.

-Through sculptural objects and digital aesthetics, new site-specific installations, live dance and online interactive 3D experiences, the artists disrupt how we engage with visual culture and question our capacity to believe in what we see.
+Through sculptural objects and digital aesthetics, painting on canvas and new site-specific installations, live dance and online interactive 3D experiences, the artists disrupt how we engage with visual culture and question our capacity to believe in what we see.